-Fingerprint clearances obtained through other organizations or agencies (e.g. school districts, private schools, group homes, or child care centers) are NOT accepted by the CCTC.
+Fingerprint clearances obtained through other organizations or agencies (e.g. school districts, private schools, group homes, or child care centers) are NOT accepted by the CTC.

 PLEASE carefully review the Notice of Delay Policy below prior to filing for your Certificate of Clearance.

-IMPORTANT FEE NOTICE: The Fiscal Year 2012/13 Budget Bill signed by Governor Brown on Wednesday, June 27, 2012, includes an application processing fee increase from $29.50 to $35.00 for the Certificate of Clearance and $55.00 to $70.00 for Credential processing fee.
-The fee increase takes effect for all online applications submitted on or after July 1, 2012.
-All online transactions are subject to a $2.00 service fee in addition to the application fee noted below.
+IMPORTANT FEE NOTICE: In the May revision the Governor proposed that the Commission on teacher Credentialing (CTC) 2015/2016 Budget include a processing fee increase from $35 to $50 for the Certificate of Clearance and $70.00 to $100 for Credential processing fee.
+The fee increase takes effect for all online applications submitted on or after July 1, 2015.
+All online transactions are subject to a $2.50 service fee in addition to the application fee noted below.